danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 ## TODO

 - Artificial line breaks from earlier outline?
-- After introducing cssscaffold project, maybe mention something like in a world before AI coding assistants, i never would have thought it was worth the effort to completely rewrite the entire css of a project, just because i happened to come across a better idea.
-Would have been like "well that will be nice for the next new project I start, but for this current project, will make do with what's there and just attempt a smaller cleanup".
 - Make it more clear around "the objective I gave Claude Code was strict" - that I told Claude i wanted a complete restructure of the CSS as per the principles in cssscaffold project (TODO: point to examples dir in that project)
 - This sentence is awkward "I had an idea that if all the app state screenshots could be captured before starting, then again after each refactoring step and compared, and if this could be automated, it would save me a lot of time and headaches."
 - Can some details be shortened? details of actual project, details of other tools like percy etc.